TPACK design |1. Introduction | 2. Misconceptions & Difficulties | 3. Digital Resources |4. Instruction | 5. TPACK Context | Assessment Rubric

 - Body of the TELE: In this section you will

-- b) name the distinct learning strategies involved in the lesson (e.g. direct instruction, modeling, cooperative learning, inquiry, discussion, small group work, etc.);
+- b) name the distinct pedagogical strategies involved in the lesson (e.g. direct instruction, modeling, cooperative learning, inquiry, discussion, small group work, etc.);

-- c) describe step-by-step procedures of what YOU and YOUR STUDENTS will be doing;
+- c) describe step-by-step (during each LAT and/or pedagogical strategy) what YOU and YOUR STUDENTS will be doing throughout the lesson;

-- d) offer a rationale for the particular order of learning procedures and/or learning activity types (How does this particular sequence promote learning)?; and (New For Fall 2019)
+- d) offer a rationale for the particular sequence of learning procedures and/or learning activity types (How does this particular sequence promote learning)?; and

 - e) provide a time frame for each lesson segment you describe.

-- b) List the specific technologically enhanced ways you will gather evidence throughout the lesson (i.e. formative assessment) to determine whether every student is achieving the stated objectives (i.e. intended outcomes).
+- a) List the specific technologically enhanced way(s) you will gather evidence throughout the lesson (i.e. formative assessment) to determine whether every student is achieving the stated objectives (i.e. intended outcomes).

 - Closure: Describe with specific examples which of the following approaches you will technologically enhance to bring ‘closure’ to the lesson: